Principal Guest conductor, Bournemouth Symphony Orchestra

 Van Soeterstède conducts a wide range of repertoire from Farrenc, Mayer, Beethoven and Mendelssohn through to Sibelius, Ravel, Prokofiev and Rachmaninov.
 In 2019 she conducted the world premiere of Benjamin Attahir's Syrian Voices in France, and regularly programmes works by contemporary composers such as Anna Clyne, Dani Howard, Roxanna Panufnik, Annamaria Kowalsky, Katarine Leyman and Anna Meredith.
 At the 2019 Deutscher Diringentenpreis in Cologne she was awarded the Bärenreiter Prize for the best interpretation of a contemporary work, as well as Third Prize overall.

 In 2012 she founded the Arch Sinfonia, a chamber orchestra based in London, which has been applauded for its vibrant and boundless energy, its wide range of repertoire and its initiatives to build bridges between artists and audience.
-Van Soeterstède also loves to work with young musicians, and as such works regularly with specialist music schools and conservatoires across the UK.
+Van Soeterstède was born in 1988 in France.
+She was appointed the Taki Alsop Fellow 2019-21 by Marin Alsop, was a Dudamel Fellow with the LA Philharmonic in the 21/22 season and in 2023 she became an Associate Member of the Royal Northern College of Music.
+She lives in the UK with her partner and two young daughters.